codecarrotlabs/blog.codecarrot.net/_posts/update/2017-02-25-welcome-to-codecarrot-blogs.md

 title: Welcome to CodeCarrot Blogs
 date: 2017-02-25 12:00:00
 categories: update
 description: We are very excited to announce the launch of CodeCarrot blog, an Agile team with excellent track record & great communication skills.
-We love Web and mobile application development
+We love Web and mobile application development.
 image: http://blog.codecarrot.net/images/welcome-to-codecarrot-blogs.png
 ---